Using brands and products in film

 - the Commercial Television Industry Code of Practice;

 If you have negotiated an alcohol product placement for your film, the placement deal is likely to be considered as a form of advertising of that product, and the alcohol manufacturer or distributor will want to be satisfied that your film’s portrayal of its product complies with its obligations under the ABAC Scheme and follows guidelines for responsible and moderate consumption by avoiding promoting things such as:

 If you are crowd-funding your film and choose to reward your crowd-funders with rewards of alcohol, or invitations to events where alcohol is served, you may need a liquor licence from each State or Territory where that reward is offered (and possibly any overseas jurisdictions where you have funders).
 You must also ensure that deliveries are only made to adults of legal drinking age.

 In addition to liquor licensing, you must closely read your platform’s guidelines to determine what you are permitted to offer.
-Kickstarter.com, for example, forbids all alcohol as a reward.
-Pozible.com, on the other hand, allows project creators to offer alcohol on the condition that they conform to applicable licensing laws.
+Kickstarter.com rules, for example, forbids all alcohol as a reward.
+Pozible.com rules, on the other hand, allows project creators to offer alcohol on the condition that they conform to applicable licensing laws.

 If you are organising a film festival, you may seek sponsorship from an alcohol manufacturer or dealer only if your event does not clearly target underage people.
 The alcohol advertising displayed at your event must conform to the applicable industry guidelines including that it must: